Updated: Apr 20

 It is also helpful to paraphrase or restate what the other person has said to show that you understand their perspective.
 This can be as simple as saying, "So, what I'm hearing you say is that you feel frustrated because you don't feel like you have enough support at work."
 By reflecting on what the other person has said, you demonstrate that you have listened to them and are trying to understand their perspective.

-In addition to paraphrasing, it can also be helpful to ask clarifying questions to understand the other person's perspective further.
+In addition to paraphrasing, it can also be helpful to ask clarifying questions to further understand the other person's perspective.
 This can involve asking questions such as, "Could you tell me more about how you feel in this situation?" or "Can you give me an example of what you mean?"
-By asking these questions, you demonstrate that you are interested in understanding the other person's perspective and that you are open to hearing more about their thoughts and feelings.
+By asking these questions, you demonstrate that you are interested in understanding the other person's perspective and open to hearing more about their thoughts and feelings.

 There are many benefits to using reflective listening in our communication with others.
-It can help build trust, improve relationships, and effectively resolve misunderstandings and conflicts.
-By demonstrating that we are actively listening and trying to understand the other person's perspective, we can create a safe and open communication atmosphere and strengthen our connections with others.
+It can help build trust, improve relationships, and resolve misunderstandings and conflicts effectively.
+By demonstrating that we are actively listening and trying to understand the other person's perspective, we can create a safe and open communication atmosphere and strengthen our connections.